alan-turing-institute/ptype/notes/hut23-438-tasks.md

 - Provide analysis results as structured metadata
 - Allow for easy end-user scripting (avoid black box functionality)
 - API driven by identified use cases
+- Refactor/redesign mainly to support easy implementation of other features